 All undergraduate applications need to be made online via UCAS, which is the central organisation through which applications are processed for entry to higher education.

 It's important that your child is aware of the key dates and gives themselves enough time to do a good job in their application.

 Most undergraduate courses start in October.
 Application deadlines vary depending on the type of course – for most courses, it's in January before the course starts.
-In 2021, the exact date is 29 January - this deadline was extended from 15 January following UK COVID-19 restriction announcements.
+Find out more about the key application deadlines.

 For medicine courses, students must apply by 15 October the year before the course starts.